 Worry can serve a purpose when we use it to identify issues that we can prepare for; however, it can become detrimental when it leads to rumination and constant feelings of anxiety.
-This is why we need to help kids cope with worries before they get out of hand.
+This is why we need to help kids develop coping skills to cope with worries before they get out of hand.

 The key to alleviating the worry cycle for children is to shift worry from “anxiety and rumination” to “concern and preparation.”

 In this article, we share a step-by-step process you can use to help kids break the worry cycle and learn how to ease their mind (this process works for grownups too)!

 The 8 steps to help kids break the worry cycle